hosuzuki/log/0_daily/3_mar.md

 - work on the push_swap project for 5 hours
 - 10 contributions on GitHub
 - understand how bucket sort work with a sample code

+:trophy: Result

+- worked on the 42 project for 8.5 hours :100:
+- 14 contributions on GitHub :100:
+- understood how bucket sort work with a sample code:100:

+<br><h3>:pushpin: 3/14</h3>
+:dart: Plan
+- work on the push_swap project for 5 hours
+- 10 contributions on GitHub
+- finish 1st draft